Emh group – building Saffron Lane Community Housing

 With over 18,000 homes across the East Midlands, emh group is one of the leading providers of affordable homes and specialist care and support services in the East Midlands.
 It comprises social landlord emh homes; Enable, a care provider, and Midlands Rural Housing.
 Over the years the Group has continued to increase its development programme to meet much needed affordable housing in rural and urban communities.
 It has also moved more towards a ‘Fabric First’ approach and has already developed its first PassivHaus homes in Long Eaton.

 The Group with its 68 year tradition of working with local communities seemed a natural partner for Saffron Lane Neighbourhood Council (SLNC) – a long established community charity in south Leicester – when a significant development opportunity arose in 2012.

-SLNC already successfully manages a 12 acre community food growing project (Saffron Acres) on land adjacent to a 13 acre former allotment site – the proposed development site owned by Leicester City Council (find out more about what Saffron Lane Neighbourhood Council are doing here).
+SLNC already successfully manages a 12 acre community food growing project (Saffron Acres) on land adjacent to a 13 acre former allotment site – the proposed development site owned by Leicester City Council.

 Three years ago SLNC approached Leicester City Council, the Homes and Communities Agency (HCA) and subsequently emh group, with a view to exploring the option of the Council transferring the 13 acre site for the development of 50 affordable eco homes.

 Leicester City Council has agreed the transfer of the land to the Saffron Resource Centre for £1 on the basis of the development proposals and funding opportunities made available by emh group.